Moving to Dubai

 • Birth certificate and other documents (You may need to provide your children’s birth certificates and vaccination records when applying for visas and enrolling them in schools)

-Dubai has a diverse economy with opportunities in various fields requiring different qualifications, licenses, and education.
+Dubai has a diverse economy with opportunities in various fields requiring different qualifications and licenses from different embodies in UAE.
 Here are some examples:

 • Accountants – To work, you need a degree in accounting.